stephroyer/Capstone/week1 homework/userstory.md

 - As a user, I want to choose a service.
 - As a user, I want to see available times.
 - As a user, I want to get a confirmation.

-**Submit Documents**
-- As a user, I want to know what documents are required.
-- As a user, I want to upload or prepare them.

 **Get Help**
 - As a user, I want to contact support.